 Here's how to set a Goal & start saving automatically:

-Step 1: Go to the Savings tab > Create a Goal
+Step 1: Go to the Save tab > + ( to create the Goal)

 Step 2: Name your Goal